kristofleroux/numerical-linear-algebra-v2/README.md

 ## Table of Contents
-The following listing links to the notebooks in this repository, rendered through the [nbviewer](http://nbviewer.jupyter.org) service.
-Topics Covered:

 ### [1.
 Why are we here?](https://nbviewer.jupyter.org/github/fastai/numerical-linear-algebra-v2/blob/master/nbs/01-Why-are-we-here.ipynb)
 We start with a high level overview of some foundational concepts in numerical linear algebra.